EricssonResearch/dnt/miki/doc/stream_compiler.md

 Syntax: `objectname [object-specific parameters]`

-Some objects instantiated in the *objects* section can be used as actions without specifying the action type.
+Some objects instantiated in the *objects* section can be used as actions, and they infer the appropriate action type.
 Such objects are:

-* pof object as *pof*
+* pof object as *pof* action
-* sequence recovery object as *eliminate*
+* sequence recovery object as *eliminate* action

 ### pof